-- Loans and receivables assets that have fixed or determinable payments but are not quoted in an active market; - Available for sale assets assets that have a quoted market price and/or do not have fixed or determined payments.
+- Loans and receivables assets that have fixed or determinable payments but are not quoted in an active market: - Available for sale assets assets that have a quoted market price and/or do not have fixed or determined payments.

-Loans and Receivables are initially measured at fair value and carried at their amortised cost (when the interest received is spread evenly over the life of the loan).
-Credits to the Financing and Investment Income and Expenditure line within the Comprehensive Income and Expenditure Statement for interest received are based on the Balance Sheet amount of the asset multiplied by the effective interest rate for the financial instrument.
+Loans and receivables are initially measured at fair value and carried at their amortised cost (the interest received is spread evenly over the life of the loan).
+Credits to the Financing and Investment Income and Expenditure line within the CIES for interest received are based on the Balance Sheet amount of the asset multiplied by the effective interest rate for the financial instrument.
 For most of the loans that the Council has made, that means the amount shown in the Balance Sheet is the outstanding principal receivable plus accrued interest.
-The amount of interest credited to the Comprehensive Income and Expenditure Statement is the amount receivable for the year per the loan agreement.
+The amount of interest credited to the CIES is the amount receivable for the year per the loan agreement.

-The Council has made a number of loans to Parish Councils at less than market rates of interest (these are known as soft loans).
-Subject to materiality, the amount of interest forgone is charged to the Comprehensive Income and Expenditure Statement (debited to the appropriate service line) and the outstanding principal is reduced on the Balance Sheet.
+The Council has, on occasion made loans to Parish Councils at less than market rates of interest (these are known as soft loans).
+In such circumstances, subject to materiality, the amount of interest forgone is charged to the CIES (debited to the appropriate service line) and the outstanding principal is reduced on the Balance Sheet.
 This represents the present value of the interest that will be forgone over the life of the loan agreement.
 Statutory provisions require that the impact of the soft loans on the General Fund balance is the interest receivable in the year, so the amount of foregone interest charged is managed by a transfer from the Financial Instruments Adjustment Account to the Movement in Reserves Statement.

-However, where the interest foregone is so immaterial as to be deemed inconsequential no charge to the Comprehensive Income and Expenditure account is to be made.
+However, where the interest foregone is so immaterial as to be deemed inconsequential no charge to the CIES account is to be made.
 This has been the case to date in respect of the soft loans issued to Parish Councils.

 Available for sale assets are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
-Where the asset has fixed or determinable payments, annual credits to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest receivable are based on the amortised cost of the asset multiplied by the effective rate of interest for the instrument.
-Where there are no fixed or determinable payments, income (e.g. dividends) is credited to the Comprehensive Income and Expenditure Statement when it becomes receivable by the Council.
+Where the asset has fixed or determinable payments, annual credits to the Financing and Investment Income and Expenditure line in the CIES for interest receivable are based on the amortised cost of the asset multiplied by the effective rate of interest for the instrument.
+Where there are no fixed or determinable payments, income (e.g. dividends) is credited to the CIES when it becomes receivable by the Council.

-Assets are maintained in the Balance Sheet at fair value.
+Available for Sale assets are maintained in the Balance Sheet at fair value.
 Values are based on the following hierarchy: